ematrito/Invitation/README.md

-# 💍 Our Wedding Invitation Swapper
+# 💍 My Wedding Invitation Swapper

 A simple, lightweight web project designed as our digital wedding invitation, featuring a two-image swapping interaction.